CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Sorceries are spells you can cast during your turn.
 They can do nearly anything in the game, with effects as varied as drawing cards, dealing damage, or reanimating the dead.

 #### Instants

 <img src="https://cards.scryfall.io/large/front/1/9/1920dae4-fb92-4f19-ae4b-eb3276b8dac7.jpg?1628801663" alt="Counterspell" style="width:325px;"/>

 Instants are very similar to sorceries.
-However, while other spells can only be played one at a time during during certain parts of your turn, instants can be played at anytime, including on your opponent's turn.
+However, while other spells can only be played one at a time during certain parts of your turn, instants can be played at anytime, including on your opponent's turn.
 Instants can even counter another spell, stopping it from ever happening!